msovara/african-rock-python/README.md

 # african-rock-python
-Covert legacy code to ML Python routines for weather and climate modelling
+Covert legacy code to machine-learning Python routines for weather and climate modelling